haxelion/subbuster/README.md

 [xortool](https://github.com/hellman/xortool) written in rust.
 The main differences are:

-* The key lenght detection uses entropy instead of just counting the number of equal bytes.
+* The key length detection uses entropy instead of just counting the number of equal bytes.
 * It tries to minimize the error on the whole byte frequency distribution instead of just the most frequent character.